Denisovan: Modern humans

 A 2011 study found that Denisovan DNA is present at a comparatively high level in Papuans, Aboriginal Australians, Near Oceanians, Polynesians, Fijians, Eastern Indonesians, and Aeta (from the Philippines); but not in East Asians, western Indonesians, Jahai people (from Malaysia), or Onge (from the Andaman Islands).
 This may suggest that Denisovan introgression occurred within the Pacific region rather than on the Asian mainland, and that ancestors of the latter groups were not present in Southeast Asia at the time.
 In the Melanesian genome, about 4–6% or 1.9–3.4% derives from Denisovan introgression.
 Prior to 2021, New Guineans and Indigenous Australians were reported to have the most introgressed DNA, but Australians have less than New Guineans.
 A 2021 study discovered 30–40% more Denisovan ancestry in Aeta people in the Philippines than in Papuans, estimated as about 5% of the genome.
 The Aeta Magbukon in Luzon have the highest known proportion of Denisovan ancestry of any population in the world.
 In Papuans, less Denisovan ancestry is seen in the X chromosome than autosomes, and some autosomes (such as chromosome 11) also have less Denisovan ancestry, which could indicate hybrid incompatibility.
-The former observation could also be explained by less female Denisovan introgression into modern humans, or more female modern human immigrants who diluted Denisovan X chromosome ancestry.
+The former observation could also be explained by less Denisovan introgression into modern humans, or by more female modern human immigrants who diluted Denisovan X-chromosome ancestry.

 In contrast, 0.2% derives from Denisovan ancestry in mainland Asians and Native Americans.
 A 2018 study found that South Asians were found to have levels of Denisovan admixture similar to that seen in East Asians.
 Another study found that the highest Denisovan ancestry is inferred in Oceanians (~2.0%), while Americans, East Asians, and South Asians have similar amounts (~0.1%).
-The discovery of the 40,000-year-old Chinese modern human Tianyuan Man lacking Denisovan DNA significantly different from the levels in modern-day East Asians discounts the hypothesis that immigrating modern humans simply diluted Denisovan ancestry whereas Melanesians lived in reproductive isolation.
+The discovery of the 40,000-year-old Chinese modern human Tianyuan Man with similar levels of Denisovan ancestry to modern-day East Asians discounts the hypothesis that immigrating modern humans simply diluted Denisovan ancestry, whereas Melanesians lived in reproductive isolation.
 A 2018 study of Han Chinese, Japanese, and Dai genomes showed that modern East Asians have DNA from two different Denisovan populations: one similar to the Denisovan DNA found in Papuan genomes, and a second that is closer to the Denisovan genome from Denisova Cave.
 This could indicate two separate introgression events involving two different Denisovan populations.
 In South Asian genomes, DNA only came from the same single Denisovan introgression seen in Papuans.
-A 2019 study found a third wave of Denisovans which introgressed into East Asians.
+A 2019 study found a third wave of Denisovans that introgressed into East Asians.
 Introgression, also, may not have immediately occurred when modern humans immigrated into the region.